noel-pena/Code-Assisting-Discord-Bot/readme.md

 ## Introduction

-This Discord bot assists users with coding tasks using the OpenAI GPT-3.5 model.
+This Discord bot assists users with coding tasks using the OpenAI API.
 It can explain code snippets, debug issues, and provide coding suggestions based on user input.

 ## Features